aahedi/RSS-Feed/README.md

 #### itemTemplate

 A string format of how you want your info to display with markup.
 Denote each field with handlebars notation, {{key}}.

+#### logData
+Boolean value for logging out your data.
+This is helpful so you can locate fields to put in your template (default: false).

 ## Date Formatting